 5. Designer Daddy

 Designer Daddy is a really fun and heartwarming personal blog from gay dad Brent Almond that’s packed with life lessons, stories about family life, and LGBTQ activism.
-Brent doesn’t post especially frequently—around once a month—which is absolutely fine for a personal blog.
+Brent doesn’t post especially frequently—around once a month—which is fine for a personal blog.

 Designer Dad isn’t monetized, though Brent includes a link on his About page to his illustration and design work.